【Oshi no Ko】 Minato Ward, Tokyo

 Characteristics of the Drama Version

-The live-action drama version distributed on Amazon Prime Video features Kaito Sakurai as Aqua and Asuka Saito as Ruby.
-To recreate a realistic entertainment industry atmosphere, numerous entertainment-related facilities and upscale restaurants within Minato Ward were used.
+The live-action drama version distributed on Amazon Prime Video stars Kaito Sakurai as Aqua and Hiyori Saito as Ruby.
+To recreate the realistic atmosphere of the entertainment industry, numerous entertainment-related facilities and luxury restaurants in Minato Ward were used.

-Film adaptation has been decided, and additional filming locations are expected.
-Minato Ward is likely to remain an important filming location, so future information is worth noting.
+A film adaptation has also been decided, and additional filming locations are anticipated.
+Minato Ward is likely to remain an important filming location, so keep an eye on future announcements.

 Exhibitions and Events

-In the past, “TV Anime ‘Oshi no Ko’ Exhibition Lies and Ai” was held at Ikebukuro PARCO and other large-scale exhibitions.
-Pop-up stores and collaboration cafes may be held in Minato Ward in the future.
+In the past, “TV Anime ‘Oshi no Ko’ Exhibition: Lies and Ai” was held at Ikebukuro PARCO and other large-scale exhibitions have been conducted.
+Popup stores and collaboration cafés may be held within Minato Ward in the future.

-“Theater ‘Oshi no Ko’ 2.5-Dimension Stage Edition” has also been performed, expanding as a theatrical art.
+The theatrical version “2.5-Dimensional Stage Edition of ‘Oshi no Ko'” has also been performed, expanding into theatrical arts.
 When performances are held at theaters in Tokyo, venues in the Minato Ward area may be used.

 Gourmet Spots

 Minato Ward is one of Japan’s premier gourmet areas.
-Roppongi, Azabu, and Akasaka feature diverse dining establishments from Michelin-starred restaurants to casual cafes.
-You can enjoy authentic meals between sacred site visits.
+Roppongi, Azabu, and Akasaka have a diverse selection of dining establishments, from Michelin-starred restaurants to casual cafés.
+You can enjoy authentic dining between sacred site visits.

 Shopping

-Large commercial facilities abound, including Roppongi Hills, Midtown, and Omotesando Hills.
+Large commercial facilities such as Roppongi Hills, Midtown, and Omotesando Hills are well-equipped.
 Anime shops and bookstores handling “Oshi no Ko”-related merchandise are scattered throughout.

 Cultural Facilities

-World-class museums and art museums cluster together, including the National Art Center, Mori Art Museum, and Suntory Museum of Art.
-You can enjoy a fulfilling day combining sacred site pilgrimage with cultural experiences.
+World-class art museums and museums gather, including the National Art Center, Mori Art Museum, and Suntory Museum of Art.
+You can spend a fulfilling day combining sacred site pilgrimage with cultural experiences.

-Precautions When “Oshi no Ko” Sacred Site Pilgrimage
+Points to Note During “Oshi no Ko” Sacred Site Pilgrimages

 Privacy Consideration

-At restaurants and commercial facilities, be considerate of other users’ privacy, avoiding loud conversations and excessive photography.
+At restaurants and commercial facilities, be considerate of other users’ privacy and refrain from loud conversations or excessive photography.

 Each facility has its own rules.
-Avoid entering photography-prohibited areas or restricted zones.
+Avoid entering photography-prohibited areas and restricted zones.

-Particularly on weekends and holidays, the area may be crowded with tourists.
-Avoid extended stays or space occupation, maintaining a spirit of sharing and consideration.
+Particularly on weekends and holidays, these areas may be crowded with tourists.
+Avoid prolonged stays or space reservations and maintain a spirit of cooperation.

-When posting sacred site pilgrimage experiences on SNS, be mindful not to capture other people in photos, and be careful about location sharing settings.
+When posting about your sacred site pilgrimage on SNS, be considerate so other people don’t appear in photos, and be careful about sharing location information.

 Conclusion: The Deep Connection Between “Oshi no Ko” and Minato Ward, Tokyo

-In the story of “Oshi no Ko,” Minato Ward, Tokyo is not merely background but an important stage mechanism reflecting the realistic face of the entertainment industry.
-The glittering night scenery of Roppongi, the open seaside of Odaiba, Shinagawa’s urban entertainment—these real places give depth and persuasiveness to the stories of Ai, Aqua, and Ruby.
+In the narrative of “Oshi no Ko,” Minato Ward is not merely a background but an important narrative device that reflects the realistic nature of the entertainment industry.
+The glittering night scenery of Roppongi, the open waterfront of Odaiba, urban entertainment in Shinagawa—these actual locations provide depth and credibility to the stories of Ai, Aqua, and Ruby.

-“Oshi no Ko,” expanding across various media including anime, drama, film, and theater—what is common to all of these is the unique charm of Minato Ward as a stage.
-Through sacred site pilgrimage, you can more deeply understand the work’s world view and actually experience the paths the characters walked, deepening your attachment to “Oshi no Ko” even further.
+“Oshi no Ko” expands across various media: anime, drama, film, and theater.
+What all have in common is the unique charm held by Minato Ward as a setting.
+Through sacred site pilgrimages, you can gain a deeper understanding of the work’s world and experience the paths walked by the characters, further deepening your affection for “Oshi no Ko.”

-When visiting the spots introduced in this article, remember respect for the work and maintain proper etiquette, being considerate of other visitors and area residents.
-By doing so, sacred site pilgrimage of “Oshi no Ko” will surely become a better experience for both fans and the community.
+When visiting the spots introduced in this article, remember to show respect for the work and maintain good manners, being considerate of other visitors and local residents.
+Doing so will make “Oshi no Ko” sacred site pilgrimages a better experience for both fans and the community.

 Open in Google Maps